zeek/zeek-docs/doc/scripts/base/protocols/conn/polling.zeek.rst

    Starts monitoring a given connection.

-   :c: The connection to watch.
+   :param c: The connection to watch.

-   :callback: A callback function that takes as arguments the monitored
+   :param callback: A callback function that takes as arguments the monitored
              *connection*, and counter *cnt* that increments each time the callback is called.
 It returns an interval indicating how long in the future to schedule an event which will call